-Agustí Montal i Galobart was an accountant on the board led by Josep Vendrell.
-The war was over and Montal felt it was time for the club to get back to normal.
+At the time he was a director on the board led by Josep Vendrell.
 The board accepted the proposal and announced it to the Catalan Federation, who passed the message on to their Spanish equivalents.
-Ten months later, Vendrell and his board presented their resignations and the authorities named Montal as the man who was, undoubtedly, the ideal candidate to replace them.
+Ten months later, Vendrell and his board presented their resignations and the Club directors themselves named Montal as the man who was, undoubtedly, the ideal candidate to replace them.

-On July 16, 1952, Agustí Montal decided to stand down from the presidency after a series of outstanding managerial achievements that have led to him being considered one of the finest presidents the club has ever had, especially considering the difficult times he had to get through.
+On July 16, 1952, Agustí Montal decided to stand down from the presidency after a series of outstanding managerial achievements that have led to him being considered one of the finest presidents the club has ever had, especially considering the difficult times of the dictatorship he had to get through.